doomed-venet/100-days-of-code/log.md

 **Thoughts** : PCA is such a cool algorithm and the way it compresses data while  maintaining a certain level of variance in the data; really fascinating.
 Need to be careful not to confuse it with linear regression though.

+# 100 Days Of Code - Log

+### Day 93: August 27, 2020

+**Today's Progress**: Learned about ensemble methods in machine learning.
+Got an understanding on how they work to improve classification, decrease bias and variance , and improve generalization in the model.

+**Thoughts** : Tried a few Sklearn ensembling models , namely Bagging, Boosting, Adaboost and XGBoost into known data to see their working.